Royal profiles give up little-known nuggets

 Prince George 580 words

-The Duchess of Sussex 532 words
+The Duchess of Sussex (Meghan) 532 words

-Princess Royal 444 words
+Princess Royal (Princess Anne) 444 words

 The Queen 438 words